nootfly/noot.github.io/_posts/2015-04-28-iOS-64-bit-upgrade-summary.md

 GHUnitIOS has a weired problem about mapping.
 It takes time to fix this.

-### iOS 8 upgrade
+### iOS 8.3 upgrade
 Basically iOS 7 project should work on iOS 8, but it does not work really well.
-I've found some issues with iOS 8, while those issues do not exist on iOS 7.
+I've found some issues with iOS 8.3, while those issues do not exist on iOS 7.

 #### 1. View background
 Some view default background is not clear and white, but on iOS 7, it is clear.
 So we need to set [UIColor clearColor]

 #### 2. UIButton image issue
-setImageEdgeInsets function has different behaviors on iOS 7 and iOS 8.
+setImageEdgeInsets function has different behaviors on iOS 7 and iOS 8.3.

 #### 3. Popover content size and presented view controller content size issue
-On iOS 8, these sizes are different with iOS 7.
+On iOS 8.3, these sizes are different with iOS 7.

 #### 4. Popover content size and presented view controller content size issue
 This is Apple's fault.
-They introduced new Popover and Alert API on iOS 8, but they broke old iOS 7 API.
+They introduced new Popover and Alert API on iOS 8.3, but they broke old iOS 7 API.
 The size of presented view controller even has different between real devices and simulators on the same iOS version.

 #### 5. UICollectionViewCell content size issue
 Even the size of a cell is set, but the real size is wrong when reload the collection view.
 The solution is to reset its frame in the cell.

     self.contentView.frame = self.bounds;

+#### 6. UIButton setTitleColor: forState:UIControlStateNormal issue
+This method does not work on iOS 6.3.
+The below method can be used.

+    btn.titleLabel.textColor =

 ### iPhone 6 and iPhone 6 plus support